Koiiichi/CoCode/README.md

 - **AI-Powered Coding Assistance** (Future Implementation)
   - GPT-based code suggestions and debugging support

+## Git Scripts & Automation

+We use custom automation tools for managing branches and ensuring safe merges across environments.

+See [`scripts/README.md`](scripts/README.md) for full documentation.

 ## Contributing
 Contributions are welcome.
 Please submit pull requests or open issues to suggest improvements.
 Ensure that contributions align with the project goals and coding standards.